-The famous snow monkey tours run daily during peak season leaving at 8am and returning at 5pm.
+The most popular day trip from Hakuba is the famous snow monkey tour which runs daily during peak season leaving at 8am and returning at 5pm.
 The tour will take you to Jigokudani Monkey Park, home to over 200 wild monkeys amongst the natural Hot Springs.
 The tour includes lunch at Suzuhana Resturaunt in Obuse.
 There is a choice of Japanese fish or meat as well as a choice of local Obuse wine or sake You will also visit the Zenkoji Temple, one of the most visited temples in Japan.
 Zenkoji was founded 1400 years ago and stores, what many believe to be the first Buddhist statue ever brought to Japan.

 Adults (12yr+): 12000 yen